 Cyclists view them with disdain.
 Feeling that an e-bike is cheating.
 Motorists don’t much care for any 2 wheeled vehicles.

 In spite of these views, there is definitely a place for e-bikes in transportation.
-Awareness and exposure will help to get more people adopting.
+Awareness and exposure will help to get more people to adopt.

 Good For Your Health

-While you might not think to be in better health would be good for the environment let’s think about this.
+While you might not think being in better health would be good for the environment let’s think about this.